anthonysecco/WiCAN-Ford-Transit/README.md

 ## 🏗️ How It Works
-The [WiCAN](https://github.com/meatpiHQ/wican-fw) device reads CAN data and publishes it to MQTT.
-From there, Home Assistant can subscribe to topics via YAML configuration to create sensors and automations.
+The [WiCAN](https://github.com/meatpiHQ/wican-fw) device reads CAN bus data and publishes it to your MQTT broker.
+From there, Home Assistant subscribes to the data stream using YAML configuration files.

-This guide assumes you have WiCAN connected to the OBDII, joined it to your Wi-Fi network, have it communicating with your MQTT broker, and enabled AutoPID mode.
-You may likely already have some standard PIDs working.
+This guide assumes you:
+- Have WiCAN connected to your OBDII port
+- Joined it to your Wi-Fi
+- Enabled AutoPID mode
+- Connected it to your MQTT broker

 ## Standard PIDs